 Dianthus / Pinks

 We have a range of over 150 heritage, new hybrids and species Dianthus and are constantly adding to our offering.
+They are not never all available at the same time, but most are available at some point throughout the year.
 Scroll down to browse the list and/or buy online.

 Old fashioned pinks, cottage pinks, old world pinks, garden pinks.
 The Greeks called the Pink, 'The Flower of Zeus' or 'The Divine Flower' and the word Dianthus is derived from Dios (God) and Anthos (Flower).
 For hundreds of years, some varieties were known as carnations because the flowers were fashioned into coronets and used during festivals.
 In medieval art the 'pink' symbolises divine love and signifies that a lady was engaged to be married.